 Top Chef Canada season one winner Dale MacKay has several restaurants in Saskatoon.
 His Ayden Kitchen and Bar is a popular comfort food hotspot that marries local and seasonal goodness with global inspiration.
 Great cocktails, sharing platters and a dark and cosy room make for a social and tasty night out on the town.
 I’m a sucker for cheese croquettes and charcuterie boards so this spot is my jam.

 Baba’s Homestyle Perogies

 Saskatchewan is home to a large expat Ukrainian community, who brought their love of soft potato dumplings from the old country to the prairies.
+So no where to eat in Saskatoon guide is complete without including a shout-out to the humble perogy.
 While I can’t vouch whether Baba’s Homestyle Perogies is the only Drive Thru perogie join in the world, they say they are and that’s good enough for me.
 For over thirty years, perogie fans have gotten their fix of homemade, hand-pinched perogies and cabbage rolls at Baba’s drive through or inside the restaurant – purchase them fresh or frozen.